 The imaging unit contains a majority of the components needed to transfer an image to paper.
 The unit also contains a Refuse Bin for storing any waste toner cleaned from the photoconductor or OPC.
-In terms of component wear and waste capacity, the IU useful life should be near 40K or 40,000 pages or sides assuming some duplex printing.
-The 40K is based on an average print coverage of 5% and an average print job size of three pages or page sides.
-Lower actual average print coverage and/or a larger average page count per job may increase the useful life of the IU.
+In terms of component wear and waste capacity, the IU useful life should be near 45K or 45,000 pages or sides.
+The 45K is based on an average print coverage of 5% and an average print job size of three pages or page sides.
+Lower actual average print coverage and/or a larger average page count per job may slightly increase the useful life of the IU.
 Higher actual average print coverage above 5% and/or a smaller average page count below three will shorten the useful life.
 Internally, the printer automatically adjusts unit alarms or replacement alerts based on the actual printing factors.
-If the actual print averages extend the useful life beyond the 40K page forecast, the printer will not exceed 60K due to wear OPC factors.
-The printer will stop printing and request a new unit.
+If the actual print averages extend the useful life beyond the 45K page forecast, the printer will not exceed 50K due to wear factors for the OPC.
+The printer will stop printing and request a new unit be installed to continue printing.